ye11ow/noti/README.md

 1. Edit `noti.py`: make sure you point to the right Python interpreter path in shebang.

 1. Edit `$HOME/.noticonfig.json`: make sure you configure noti properly.

-1. You may need to run `pip install python-dateutil` and `sudo pip install --upgrade python-gitlab` to install the dependencies.
+1. You may need to follow the instruction to install the dependencies if you have seen the `Missing dependencies` error.

 1. Rename the `noti.py` to `noti.{time}.py`.
 The `{time}` is the refresh rate.
 For instance, `noti.30s.py` will refresh the status every 30 seconds.
 For detailed instruction, you can refer to https://github.com/matryer/bitbar#configure-the-refresh-time.